 About Dr. Jahan

-Dr. Jahan received his medical training in Washington before moving to the West Coast and joining the University of California San Francisco (UCSF) Medical Center.
-He has spent the past 20+ years treating pleural mesothelioma patients and developing the Thoracic Oncology Program that he co-founded with Dr. David Jablons in 1994.
+Dr. Thierry Jahan received his medical training in Washington before joining the University of California, San Francisco (UCSF) Medical Center.
+He dedicated three decades of his career to treating patients diagnosed with pleural mesothelioma.
+In 1994, alongside Dr. David Jablons, he co-founded and developed the Thoracic Oncology Program at UCSF.

-As Principal Investigator on several clinical trials, Dr. Jahan continually stays informed of promising new mesothelioma treatments and improved methods of delivering existing procedures.
-He balances his keen interest in clinical trials by chairing UCSF’s Committee on Human Research and Data Safety Monitoring to ensure safe and ethical research.
+As the principal investigator on several clinical trials, Dr. Jahan continually stays informed of promising new mesothelioma treatments and improved versions of existing ones.

-Dr. Jahan’s peers have recognized him with several department awards.
-In 2016, he was inducted into the UCSF Department of Medicine’s Council of Master Clinicians, a “select group of outstanding physicians with exceptional knowledge, superior teaching and communication skills, and the ability to provide compassionate, appropriate, effective, and high-quality patient care.”
+In 2016, he was inducted into the UCSF Department of Medicine’s Council of Master Clinicians, described by the university as a “select group of outstanding physicians with exceptional knowledge, superior teaching and communication skills, and the ability to provide compassionate, appropriate, effective, and high-quality patient care.”

 Dr. Jahan’s Career Highlights

-- Inducted into UCSF’s Department of Medicine’s Council of Master Clinicians
+- Inducted into UCSF Department of Medicine’s Council of Master Clinicians

 Dr. Jahan’s Background

-“As an eight-year-old, I said, ‘I want to do what those doctors do: I want to give another kid his mom back.’ ” — Dr. Thierry Jahan
+“As an eight-year-old, I said, ‘I want to do what those doctors do: I want to give another kid his mom back.'”

-Dr. Jahan joined the University of California San Francisco’s medical department in 1994, and it did not take him long to make an impact.
-Along with a fellow surgeon, he co-founded the Thoracic Oncology Program at UCSF and has since developed it into one of the top programs of its kind in the world.
+Dr. Jahan joined UCSF in 1994.
+Along with a fellow surgeon, he co-founded the UCSF Thoracic Oncology Program and developed it into one of the top programs of its kind in the world.

 In addition to providing surgical options, the program operates a medical research center that runs clinical trials and offers promising new treatments to mesothelioma patients.